Championing Women in Data Science

 Malaysia has an impressive history of female participation in education, and, according to research by UNESCO, is one of the few countries where women have reached parity with men in terms of representation among research scientists and engineers.
 We should be proud of that progress, while working hard to maintain it.

-Our own Master of Data Science programme is delivered by a fantastic female leader in the field—Dr Selina Low Yeh Ching.
+Our own Master in Data Science programme is delivered by a fantastic female leader in the field—Dr Selina Low Yeh Ching.
 She is Senior Lecturer in the Department of Computing and Information systems, and a respected academic researcher in the field of applied and computational statistics.
 She is published in a number of international journals and publications, and has presented papers at international conferences on a range of data science topics.

-There is still more work to be done in Malaysia, and it is our hope that programmes like our own 100% online Master of Data Science can offer an important piece in that puzzle.
+There is still more work to be done in Malaysia, and it is our hope that programmes like our own 100% online Master in Data Science can offer an important piece in that puzzle.
 Ensuring continued access to education for all citizens across Malaysia is vital if we’re to meet the huge demand for these technical roles.

 Women make up around 35% of the technology workforce in Malaysia according to analysis by the Malaysia Digital Economy Corporation (MDEC).
 That’s a relatively strong performance compared to many economies, but does show that there’s still a gap to bridge to deliver equal representation that unlocks value for all.

 The Ministry of Science, Technology and Innovation (MOSTI) estimates that the share of students in STEM courses needs to reach 60% to ensure adequate access to STEM talent, up from just under 50% in 2020.
-Championing women in science and technology will be a huge part of that progress, and a goal for which we hope Sunway University Online’s Master of Data Science will provide a valuable contribution.
+Championing women in science and technology will be a huge part of that progress, and a goal for which we hope Sunway University Online’s Master in Data Science will provide a valuable contribution.

 Greater diversity in data science unlocks widespread opportunities for industry, society, and the economy.
 It provides the vital talent to power this future-looking industry, and offers a diverse range of perspectives that can help to unlock even greater value in our data-driven world.